-Planning a summer barbecue?
-We've got a few tips to make sure anything water-related doesn't spoil the party.
+Planning a summer barbeque?
+Besides following the CDC's guidelines for gatherings, we've got a few tips to keep anything water-related from spoiling the party.

 Worry about one less thing with a portal account.